hsuedocode/resume/backend.md

 - Willing to relocate

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. -->
+is intended to be used for a summary. -->

 ## Skills

-- **Language**: Typescript, Python, Bash
+- **Language**: Typescript/Javascript, Python, Bash, Matlab
-- **Framework**: Node-Express,  Node-Nest, React-Redux, Python-Flask
+- **Technology**: NodeJS, NestJS, ReactJS, Redux, Flask, AWS, Tempora, scikit-learn
-- **Database**  MongoDb, PSQL, Redis, ElasticSearch, DynamoDB
+- **Database**  MongoDB, PostgreSQL, Redis, ElasticSearch, DynamoDB
-- **Other**: Git, AWS EC2/ECS/S3/Lambda/SQS, Docker, Kubernetes, Temporal, NX, TDD
+- **DevOps**: Git, Docker, Kubernetes (K8s), NX, Vite, Terraform

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
 ### <span>Career Break</span><span>05/2023 - 09/2023</span>
-- Fulfilled my dream of bikepacking around the island of Taiwan, jogged along the streneous 12-mile loop of the historic Seoul Wall, embarked on 5 river tracing expeditions, and indulged in all of the 8 cuisines of China.
+- Fulfilled my dream of bikepacking around the island of Taiwan, jogged along the strenuous 12-mile loop of the historic Seoul Wall, embarked on 5 river tracing expeditions, and indulged in all of the 8 cuisines of China.
 ### <span>Tech Lead - Operations, Xealth</span><span>01/2022 - 05/2023</span>
-- Led an agile team of 5 engineers in managing the Xealth tooling ecosystem, including 2 mission-critical distributed systems and 5 full-stack applications written in TypeScript.
+- Led an agile team of 5 engineers in managing the Xealth tooling ecosystem, including 2 mission-critical distributed systems and 5 AWS applications written in TypeScript.
 - Designed 10+ ElasticSearch indices.
 Optimized a search algorithm, achieving an average latency of <3ms, far below the 80ms constraint.
-- Experimented with NestJS, Temporal, NX, and Vite, implemented them in production, and authored tech blogs to promote their adoption within the company.
+- Developed scripts to deploy App Config as Code for 3rd-party APIs, reducing DevOps overhead by 90%, and received personal praise from the CTO.
-- Founded, architected and built a distributed Content Delivery System, resulting in a 40% reduction in operational costs per customer request.
+- Spearheaded the company's core Content Delivery System, resulting in a 40% reduction in operational costs per customer request.
-      - Composed a 90+ page design doc through 5 iterations, reviewed by principal engineers, PM and compliance.
+      - Composed a 90+ page design doc through 5 iterations, reviewed by principal engineers, PM, and compliance.
-      - Architected and built a Node-Nest Server with 80% test coverage.
+      - Built a Node Server on Nest framework with 80% test coverage.
 It collects 200 events per second from 4 webhooks and acts as a proxy to deliver data from Elasticsearch and various RESTful APIs.
+Repo served as an exemplar for future projects.
       - Engineered a scalable and reliable Temporal Worker to transform and write data to OpenSearch, maintaining 100% data integrity even during 2 dependency outages.
-Utilized Kubernetes to scale pods 3 times expected loads, successfully completing a critical 40-minute production migration.
+Utilized Kubernetes to scale pods 3 times the expected loads, completing a critical 40-minute production migration.
-      - Built the migration job, extracting 3TB of live data from ElasticSearch/S3 and transforming and writing it to rate-limited external APIs in batches.
-      - Developed scripts for deploying App Config As Code to 3rd-party APIs to ensure a single source of truth.
-- Partnered with cross-functional engineers to tackle intricate engineering challenges, then translated the design into roadmap.
 - Mentored junior engineers with code and design reviews, following industry best practices.
+- Experimented with NestJS, Temporal, NX, Contentful, and Vite, implemented them in production, and authored tech blogs to promote their adoption within the company.
 - Resolved critical production bugs within tight deadlines, leveraging tools such as AWS Cloudwatch and Prometheus